vitusb/PandocGUI/README.md

 Graphic frontend for [pandoc](https://github.com/jgm/pandoc) (Universal markup converter by John MacFarlane).
 This is a tiny Zenity-script, using the Golang implementation of "[Zenity](https://github.com/ncruces/zenity)" scripting GUI by Nuno Cruces together with busybox-shell.

+Info: Due to the very large size of "pandoc.exe" and the engines (provided here), you will not find them in this repo.
+Please look at the releases for a complete package with all needed files 😃 !

 ## Features
 - Universal GUI-based document-converter based on "Pandoc".
 - Basic conversion-tests were performed with testdocuments from the "German Federal Monitoring Center for Accessibility of Information Technology":